Skip to content

 • Under what circumstances would you hold a patient at 1.0 mg or 1.7 mg instead of pushing toward 2.4 mg?

-• If side effects appear, do you usually slow titration or switch drugs?
+• If side effects show up, do you usually slow titration or switch drugs?

-• What part of the expected bill is paid to the clinic, and what part is paid separately to the pharmacy?
+• Which part of the bill goes to the clinic, and which part is paid separately to the pharmacy?

 Patients who ask these early get fewer pricing surprises later.
-In Korea's self-pay environment, the structure around the prescription matters almost as much as the prescription itself.
+In a self-pay market, the structure around the prescription matters almost as much as the prescription itself.

 Who Can Be Prescribed Wegovy in Korea